AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-6a-public-health-service/frontmatter.md

 247b–14a.
 Identification of interventions that reduce the burden and transmission of oral, dental, and craniofacial diseases in high risk populations; development of approaches for pediatric oral and craniofacial assessment.

 247b–15.
-Surveillance and education regarding hepatitis C virus.
+Surveillance and education regarding infections associated with illicit drug use and other risk factors.

 247b–16.
 Grants for lead poisoning related activities.